Harshikerfuffle/Human-AI-Interaction/README.md

 ## HW3: Personalised Death Prediction 🎃
 Design of an interactive interface, which allows people to enter their information and help them to see the most common causes of death for their attributes such as age, gender etc. The dataset used is from CDC - Centre for Disease control and prevention which records cause-of-death of everyone deceased in the United States.
 The CDC’s goal is to raise public awareness of health, so the dataset will only include deaths by natural causes or accidents, to help current residents of the country take better precautions about their own health.

-## HW4: Twitter Satire Detection Bot
+## HW4: Twitter Satire Detection Bot 😂

-## HW5: GAN: Generating Cute and Weird Doggies
+## HW5: GAN: Generating Cute and Weird Doggies Dog